Ry-ot/Ryot/crates/ryot/README.md

 It provides a major component:

 - [ContentAssets](src/bevy_ryot/mod.rs) - A collection of content assets that
-  can be loaded into the game, including appearances.dat, catalog and configs.
+  can be loaded into the game, including catalog and configs.

 It also provides some utilities:

-- [Appearance](src/bevy_ryot/appearances.rs) - A collection of structs and utilities used to manipulate protobuf based appearances, including [Prost](https://docs.rs/prost-build/latest/prost_build/) generated structs from the appearances.proto file.
-- [Bevy Helpers](src/bevy_ryot) - A collection of helpers that can be used to send async events, load configurations, appearances, sprites and contents as BevyAssets.
+- [Bevy Helpers](src/bevy_ryot) - A collection of helpers that can be used to send async events, load configurations, sprites and contents as BevyAssets.
 - [Compression](src/compression.rs) - A compression utility that can be used to compress and decompress sprite sheets.
 - [ContentBuilder](src/build/content.rs) - A builder that can be used to build